vedamve/rosaenlg-boilerplate/README.md

 - `gulp init` to create `dist` folder
 - `gulp texts` to generate the texts in `dist`
+- testing:
+  - `mocha` to run the tests
+  - use `npm run test` or `gulp test` to run the tests _and_ generate a nice report in `mochawesome-report` folder
   - `gulp nonreg` to generate the non regression reference test file
-- `npm run test` to run the tests